 From BR Bullpen

-The office was established in 1920 by the club owners of Major League Baseball, in order to reestablish confidence of fans in the sport following the Black Sox Scandal in the previous year.
+The office was established by the club owners in order to reestablish the confidence of fans in the sport following the Black Sox Scandal the previous year.
 The Major Leagues already had an executive committee, the National Commission, which was established following the National Agreement of 1903, but it was seen as ineffective.

-The National League proposed to replacement the National Commission and replace it with one leader, a man "of unquestionable reputation and standing in fields other than baseball" whose "mere presence would assure that public interests would first be served, and that therefore, as a natural sequence, all exisiting evils would disappear."
-This proposal was called the Lasker Plan, named after, Albert Lasker, a stockholder in the Chicago Cubs.
+The National League proposed to replace the National Commission with one leader, a man "of unquestionable reputation and standing in fields other than baseball" whose "mere presence would assure that public interests would first be served, and that therefore, as a natural sequence, all existing evils would disappear."
+This proposal was called the Lasker Plan, named after Albert Lasker, a stockholder in the Chicago Cubs.
 Five of the American League clubs initially balked at the idea, with only the New York, Chicago and Boston clubs agreeing with the Nationals.
 This sparked a bitter debate, and there were plans put forth for a New National League.
 Eventually a compromise was reached, and on November 12, 1920, the position of Baseball Commissioner was created with the ratification of the new Major League Agreement.

 The commissioner is chosen by a vote of the owners of the teams.
-The commissioner hires and maintains the sport's crews of umpires, negotiates marketing, labor (Collective Bargaining Agreement), and television contracts.
+He hires and maintains the sport's crews of umpires, negotiates marketing, labor (Collective Bargaining Agreement), and television contracts.
 The commissioner also has the power to fine and suspend

 Commissioners of Baseball

 |Kenesaw Mountain Landis||November 12, 1920||November 25, 1944||24|